alinaMihai/csv-app/README.md

 - ant design library for ui components
 - react-papaparse for CSV processing
 - victory for the bar chart

+Strong points:
+- Context API and useReducer hook allows for separation of concerns between state data processing and React components.
+- Container and presentation components pattern makes the code more readable, maintainable and easier to extend.
+- separate css file for each component and use of BEM rules allows for better component encapsulation
+- fast and easy to upload and read data with pagination, sticky table header and ability to sort each column.
+- responsive design

+Improvements consideration:
+- implement edit record
+- allow searching table records by certain columns
+- export sorted or filtered data
+- add more sales relevant chart data
+- add some unit tests and integration tests for core functionality
+- add PropTypes or Typescript to document the code better
+- camelcase properties on the JSON data from the CSV file for easier manipulation
+- respect [Git WorkFlow](https://www.atlassian.com/git/tutorials/comparing-workflows) way of commiting code to the repo, and conventional commits.

 ## Available Scripts